ffmaer/quicksort-python/README.md

 - We always choose the first element in the partition to be the pivot.

 ### MergeSort
-- We use the bottom-up approach.
+- We used the bottom-up approach.
-- We use a third array of size n to help with merging two subarrays of size n/2.
+- We used a third array of size n to help with merging two subarrays of size n/2.

+### HeapSort
+- We used a max-heap.